EthanRosenthal/website-source/content/blog/optimal-peanut-butter-and-banana/index.md

 {{% jupyter_cell_end %}}{{% jupyter_cell_start markdown %}}

 This profile line is what allows us to orient ourselves radially.
 You can clearly see where the banana starts and ends, in the radial direction.
 As always, just seeing it is not good enough.
 We need code to define the start and end of the banana in this direction.
-The `masks` tend to be monotonically increasing and then monotonically decreasing along the start and end, respectively.
+The `mask` tends to be monotonically increasing and then monotonically decreasing along the start and end, respectively.
 Using this information, there are a couple ways that we could define the start and the end.
 If the steepest parts of the profile line occur at the start and end, then the start and end would correspond to the maximum and minimum derivatives, respectively.
-I'm a little nervous about noise in the `mask` signal when the model confidence is low, so I chose to first digitize (or threshold) the profile line by setting it to 0 (1) if it's less than (greater than) 0.5.
+I'm a little nervous about noise in the `mask` signal when the model confidence is low, so I first digitize (or threshold) the profile line by setting it to 0 (1) if it's less than (greater than) 0.5.

 {{% jupyter_cell_end %}}{{% jupyter_cell_start code %}}